pnoulis/create-delphi-app/README.md

 3. Save Project
 4. Repeat for next build configuration

-## Apply the formatter configuration
+## Apply the formatter configuration within rad studio
 Click on Tools/options at the actions toolbar.
 Click on the language/formater/profile and status dropdown. load the formatter at config/delphi-rad-studio/formatter.config